pawelngei/alxd.org/content/09en_32c3_ten_years_after_we_lost_the_war.md

 > The Congress is tricky.
 Usually few talks at such a big conference are good, but here?
 Way over half of them are just brilliant.

 I'd like to walk you through the ones I had an opportunity to attend, as well as some I was recommended.
 You can click on their titles for direct link to the videos, translations and downloads.
-Sorted by days:
+Just remember - that's a very subjective choice, and the Congress might have something much relevant for your interests - [try browsing yourself](https://media.ccc.de/b/congress/2015)!

 ### Day 0